playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## Evolutions comment syntax changes

 Play Evolutions now correctly supports SQL92 comment syntax.
-It means you can write evolutions using `--` at the beginning of a line instead of `#` wherever you choose.
+This means you can write evolutions using `--` at the beginning of a line instead of `#` wherever you choose.
 Newly generated evolutions using the Evolutions API will now also use SQL92-style comment syntax in all areas.
 Documentation has also been updated accordingly to prefer the SQL92 style, though the older comment style is still fully supported.

 ## StaticRoutesGenerator removed